 Item lookup designs

-Represent a list of item choices
+Represent a set of predefined choices

 -